 An examination of problems of social control in different cultural settings and historical epochs.
 Students gain insight into the variety of solutions that have been devised for the problems of crime and disorder and thereby begin to understand the potentialities as well as the constraints in social ordering.
 Key questions addressed are: what kinds of disorder problems did a particular society face?, and what was the preferred solution adopted?
 Reading will be historical, literary and social scientific.
 Prerequisite(s): junior or senior class standing.
-May not be offered during 2000-2001.
+[WI]

 R Crj 416Z Current Issues in Delinquency (4)